New antiviral drugs and host-directed therapies that are being worked on in the FIP program

 It might be best to use both antiviral and immunomodulatory drugs at the same time to treat FIP.
 You can give your cat drugs called immunomodulators that can help keep its immune system in check.
 This could help get rid of the swelling and make things better all around.

 Antiviral treatments are also being looked into to see if adjuvant therapy can be used with them when it is possible to do so.
-People in this group may use supportive care, nutraceuticals, or other chemicals that can help them deal with their problems and enjoy life more while they are getting treatment.
+People in this group may use supporting care, nutraceuticals, or other drugs that can help them deal with their problems and enjoy life more while they are getting treatment.

-You should think about how GS-441524 drug will work with other medicines and how it will fit into your future FIP treatment plans before you take it.
+Before taking the GS-441524 drug, you should think about how it will work with other medicines and how it will fit into your future plans for FIP treatment.

-GS-441524 has raised the bar for how well FIP drugs should work.
-New medicines might be put to the test against GS-441524 to see how well they work, how safe they are, and how simple they are to give.
-With these rules in place, it will be easy to come up with treatments that are much better than what is around now.
+GS-441524 has set a new standard for how well drugs for FIP should work.
+New drugs might be tested against GS-441524 to find out how well they work, how safe they are, and how easy they are to give.
+These rules will make it easy to come up with treatments that are a lot better than the ones that are currently available.

-Scientists are not only looking for big new treatments; they are also trying to make small changes to medicines that are already being used that are based on GS-441524 molecules.
-People can take the drug more often or mix it with other drugs in ways that make it work even better.
+Based on GS-441524 molecules, scientists are also trying to make small changes to medicines that are already being used, not just looking for big new treatments.
+People can use the drug more often or mix it with other drugs in ways that make it work better.

-As more treatments come out, vets may be able to make plans for each patient that are unique to them and take into account how bad the sickness is and how much virus is in their body.
-It's possible that these methods will help you find the best treatment or set of treatments for each victim.
+With more treatments, veterinarians may be able to create special plans for each individual patient based on how sick they are and how much virus is in their body.
+These ideas might help you figure out the best treatment or set of treatments for each victim.

 ![]() |